ljw1004/vbspec/vb/lexical-grammar.md

 Compilation of a Visual Basic program first involves translating the raw stream of Unicode characters into an ordered set of lexical tokens.
 Because the Visual Basic language is not free-format, the set of tokens is then further divided into a series of logical lines.
 A *logical line* spans from either the start of the stream or a line terminator through to the next line terminator that is not preceded by a line continuation or through to the end of the stream.

-> __Note__
-> With the introduction of XML literal expressions in version 9.0 of the language, Visual Basic no longer has a distinct lexical grammar in the sense that Visual Basic code can be tokenized without regard to the syntactic context.
+__Note.__ With the introduction of XML literal expressions in version 9.0 of the language, Visual Basic no longer has a distinct lexical grammar in the sense that Visual Basic code can be tokenized without regard to the syntactic context.
 This is due to the fact that XML and Visual Basic have different lexical rules and the set of lexical rules in use at any particular time depends on what syntactic construct is being processed at that moment.
 This specification retains this lexical grammar section as a guide to the lexical rules of regular Visual Basic code.
 However, long term the lexical rules will likely be merged into the syntactic rules.

 ```antlr
 LogicalLineStart